 Born and raised in Dresden, conductor Eckehard Stier feels like a musical citizen of the world.
-From being a member of the famous Dresden Kreuzchor, he went on to become GMD of a German three division theatre, and Music Director of the Auckland Philharmonia Orchestra in New Zealand.
+From being a member of the famous Dresden Kreuzchor, he went on to become GMD of the Gerhard-Hauptmann-Theater in Görlitz and Chief Conductor of the New Lausitz Philharmonic, and Music Director of the Auckland Philharmonia Orchestra in New Zealand.

-He has appeared on four continents in numerous engagements with leading orchestras such as the London Symphony Orchestra, London Philharmonic, Tokyo Philharmonic, Melbourne Symphony Orchestra and Dresden Philharmonic.
+He has appeared on four continents in numerous engagements with orchestras such as the London Symphony, London Philharmonic, Tokyo Philharmonic, Melbourne Symphony Orchestra, Dresden Philharmonic, Staatskapelle Dresden, San Francisco Symphony, San Diego Symphony, Munich Symphony, MDR Symphony Orchestra Leipzig, and Robert Schumann Philharmonic Chemnitz among many others.

 Musical encounters with leading soloists such as Alina Ibragimova, Cloë Hanslip, Nicolas Altstaedt, Ragna Schirmer, Natalia Lomeiko, Maxim Rysanow, Gilles Apap, Cédric Tiberghien, Nikolai Demidenko, Andreas Boyde and Per Arne Glorvigen or Raphael Wallfisch have led to long-lasting cooperations.